Warehouse and Logistics CGI Studio

 Enhanced Plant and Screening

 This plant-led frame presents the same cold-chain envelope with more visible rooftop plant, stronger screen treatment, and clearer service-zone separation.
-It confirms a more intensive temperature-controlled brief while staying legible in planning scrutiny.
+It confirms a high-bay plant-screened specification while staying legible in planning scrutiny.

 Warehouse CGI showing the same cold-storage shell with ESG-led upgrades, proving a greener specialist cold-chain position for investors and occupiers.